thread/routemaster/README.md

 An action has an associated URL that is called on entry into the state, in order for an external system to perform the action associated with that state.
-Routemster will keep re-trying requests to the URL until it receives a 200 series status code, or until a certain number of attempts have been made.
+Routemaster will keep re-trying requests to the URL until it receives a 200 series status code, or until a certain number of attempts have been made.
+At this point the label will be marked as "errored" and no longer retried.

 Requests are made as HTTP `POST` requests with the label metadata included as JSON encoded body data.